RsGoksel/Reinforcement-Learning-PongGame/README.md

 ```

 ## Evalute your model 💯
 !
 After the training, your model will be saved in 'models' file.
-Evaluate it with: (Do not forget to add model path)
+Evaluate it with append model path with --model parameter:
 ```
 $ python evaluate.py --model models/yourmodel
 ```